Pub/Sub at the edge with Fanout

 De-duplication

-If Fastly receives a message with an id that we've seen already recently (within the last few seconds) the publish action will be accepted but no message will be created.
+If Fanout receives a message with an id that we've seen already recently (within the last few seconds) the publish action will be accepted but no message will be created.
 This happens even if the message content is different from any prior messages which had the same id.

 This feature is typically useful if you have an architecture with redundant publish paths.
 For example, you could have two publisher processes handling event triggers and have both send each message for high availability.
-Fastly would receive every message twice, but only process each message once.
+Fanout would receive every message twice, but only process each message once.
 If one of the publishers fails, messages would still be received from the other.

 Limits